SayCV/ebomgen/README.md

-# ebomgen
+# eBOMGen

 ## 1. Introduction

-ebomgen is a tool to auto generate bom from EDA design file, it support Kicad, Eagle, Orcad, Altium or Mentor Graphics etc.
+eBOMGen is a tool to auto generate bom from EDA design file, it support Kicad, Eagle, Orcad, Altium or Mentor Graphics etc.

 ## 2. Getting started